What is ASD? Is it different from post-traumatic stress disorder?

 - Treatment is typically more prolonged and may involve a range of psychotherapeutic approaches, including prolonged exposure therapy, cognitive processing therapy, and eye movement desensitization and reprocessing (EMDR).

-- Medications, such as antidepressants, may be prescribed to manage specific PTSD symptoms like depression and anxiety.
+- Medications, such as antidepressants, may be prescribed to manage specific symptoms like depression and anxiety.

-- PTSD treatment often includes long-term strategies to cope with triggers and the long-standing effects of trauma.
+- Long-term strategies are developed to cope with triggers and the lasting effects of trauma.

 Conclusion

 Everyone responds to trauma differently, but certain symptoms can indicate that a person has developed a disorder.
 Within the first month after the incident, ASD may be diagnosed.
-Treatment is recommended, both to reduce the severity and to prevent it from becoming PTSD.
+Treatment is recommended, both to reduce the severity and to prevent it from becoming a long-term condition.